sgharms/manager-readme/manager_readme.md

 As a side-effect of this, I love working in hyper-scaling companies.
 I enjoy building processes that create scalable, easy work.

+If you want to discuss something at an emotional level, I'll try to pick up on it, but if I'm going the wrong way, let me know.
+If I'm offering emotional support and you really need a 4-point plan for getting to where you need to go, let me know.

 <a name="multi"></a>